GulumManasova/Assigment_6/README.md

 - **`clear_inputs`**: Resets the input fields and the button to its default state.
 - **`show_help`**: Displays a help message explaining how to use the application.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to update the repository link or any other details specific to your project!